What Are the Benefits and Challenges of Incorporating Wearable Exoskeletons in Post-Stroke Rehabilitation?

 Wearable exoskeletons are robotic devices designed to be worn by the patient, offering mechanical support and enhancing the wearer’s natural abilities.
 These devices provide a framework for the body to move, helping patients to regain mobility and independence.
 They can be used to support different parts of the body, such as the hand or lower limbs, thus aiding in gait training.

-In the same genre : How Can Mindful Walking in Nature Parks Enhance Emotional Well-being?
+Also to discover : How Can Mindful Walking in Nature Parks Enhance Emotional Well-being?

 Research data from Pubmed and Crossref suggest that the use of exoskeletons in rehabilitation can drastically improve the recovery process for stroke patients.
 The devices not only assist in physical therapy but also provide patients with a sense of empowerment, boosting their confidence and motivation to recover.